-The largest studies used data from phases I and/or II of the Vision In Preschoolers (VIP) study group (up to 4,040 participants) and reported prevalence of any target conditions from 21 percent to 36 percent.
-The VIP study enrolled children from Head Start and oversampled children with amblyopia, amblyopia risk factors, reduced visual acuity, or strabismus identified on a screening evaluation.65, 88, 94, 104, 106-108, 111 Phase I of the VIP study enrolled 3- to 5-year-old children in Head Start who were selected to overrepresent children with vision problems and compared the accuracy of 11 screening tests.
-Tests were conducted in specially equipped VIP vans that provided a standard environment with minimal distractions.
-Phase II aimed to compare the performance of nurse screeners with that of lay screeners and focused on 4 of the 11 screeners (based on findings of phase I); specifically, Retinomax autorefractor, SureSight Vision Screener, crowded Linear LEA Symbols visual acuity test at 10 feet, and the Stereo Smile II test.
-Unlike many of the other included studies that focused on just amblyopia and/or amblyopia risk factors, the VIP study evaluated accuracy for a broader range of conditions, including significant nonamblyogenic refractive error.
+The largest studies used data from phases 1 and/or 2 of the Vision In Preschoolers (VIP) study group (\leq 4,040 participants) and reported prevalence of any target conditions from 21 to 36 percent.
+The VIP study enrolled children from Head Start and oversampled children with amblyopia, amblyopia risk factors, reduced visual acuity, or strabismus identified on a screening evaluation.^{65, 88, 94, 104, 106-108, 111} Phase 1 of the VIP study enrolled 3- to 5-year-old children in Head Start who were selected to overrepresent children with vision problems and compared the accuracy of 11 screening tests.65 Tests were conducted in specially equipped vans that provided a standard environment with minimal distractions.
+Phase 2 compared the performance of nurse versus lay screeners and focused on four of the 11 screeners (based on findings of phase 1); specifically, Retinomax autorefractor, SureSight Vision Screener, crowded linear LEA Symbols visual acuity test at 10 feet, and the Stereo Smile II test.108 Unlike many of the other included studies that focused on just amblyopia and/or amblyopia risk factors, the VIP study evaluated accuracy for a broader range of conditions, including significant nonamblyogenic refractive error.

 The included studies were all rated fair quality (Appendix Table D3).
-The most common methodological shortcomings were having a high rate (or not reporting the rate) of uninterpretable results or noncompliance with screening test or reference standard (15 studies, 44%), not reporting on whether children with uninterpretable results or noncompliance were included in analyses (16 studies, 48%), lacking a representative spectrum of patients (19 studies,

-58%), and lacking description of enrolling a random or consecutive sample (22 studies, 67%).
+The most common methodological shortcomings were a high rate (or not reporting the rate) of uninterpretable results or noncompliance with screening test or reference standard (14 studies [41%]), not reporting whether children with uninterpretable results or noncompliance were included in analyses (16 studies [47%]), lack of a representative spectrum of patients (19 studies [56%]), and lack of description of enrolling a random or consecutive sample (22 studies [65%]).

-Publications from phases I and II of the VIP study were assessed as fair quality.
-Key methodological limitations included not enrolling a representative spectrum of patients and not predefining screening cutoffs (rather than predefining cutoffs, sensitivities for each test were calculated based on cutoffs needed to yield specificities of 0.90 or 0.94).
-Although this approach allows for clear comparison of the sensitivities across tests (because the specificity is essentially fixed), it may introduce bias and may overestimate accuracy because cutoffs were defined post hoc.
-The applicability of the VIP study may be limited because it did not enroll a representative spectrum, study subjects may have experienced fatigue from the volume of tests (children underwent six to eight procedures, many more than are typically used in routing clinical screening), and testing was conducted by highly skilled personnel in a controlled environment (in phase I).
+Publications from phases 1 and 2 of the VIP study were assessed as fair quality.
+Key methodological limitations included not enrolling a representative spectrum of patients and not predefining screening cutoffs (rather than predefining cutoffs, sensitivity for each test was calculated based on the cutoff needed to yield specificity of 0.90 or 0.94).
+Although this approach allows for clear comparison of sensitivity across tests (because the specificity is essentially fixed), it may introduce bias and may overestimate accuracy, because cutoffs were defined post hoc.
+The applicability of the VIP study may be limited because it did not enroll a representative spectrum, study subjects may have experienced fatigue from the volume of tests (children underwent 6 to 8 procedures, many more than are typically used in routine clinical screening), and testing was conducted by highly skilled personnel in a controlled environment (in phase 1).